Ducted vs ductless heat pump

 The pros of a ductless system

 The obvious advantage of a ductless system is how simple they are to install.
 They do not require an expensive or complicated network of ductwork to function.
-One unit can be simply installed with minimal fuss or intrusiveness.
+You can install one unit simply, with minimal fuss or intrusiveness.
 In addition, the outdoor unit required to run the mini split, is generally much smaller than for a ducted system.
 All of this makes the installation of ductless mini-split systems easier, and less expensive.

-Another advantage is that different zones of the house can be heated separately.
+Another advantage is that you can heat different zones of the house separately.
 Because the mini-split units each function as a separate HVAC system, you can set different temperatures settings for different rooms.
 This may allow you to save money on your energy bills as you can allow some rooms to get colder than others.
 A utility room for example, may not need the same level of heating as a sitting room.

 The cons of a ductless system

 One of the main cons of mini-splits is aesthetics.
-With a ducted system, all the pipework and machinery is neatly tucked away.
+With a ducted system, you can tuck all the pipework and machinery neatly away.
 But with a ductless system each room will have its own unit on the wall.
 Many homeowners feel that these are ugly and intrusive and ruin the homely feel they are trying to achieve.

 It’s also worth bearing in mind that while having different zones for heating in the house can be useful, it can also make life a bit complicated.
 If you want to turn the heat up or down in the whole house, you may have to adjust each mini-split unit individually.